-With the days getting longer, the sun starting to shine more and the spring flowers out in bloom, the Easter school holidays must be coming.
+With the days getting longer, the sun starting to shine more and the spring flowers out in bloom, the Easter school holidays must be coming soon.
 It is time to start thinking about some days out with the kids.
 Where will you take your bunny this Easter?
 We have some ideas for you.

 At Best Years, we have some suggestions for some kids days out for the family to enjoy around the country.
 We have tried to find a variety of locations and some events are free, whilst others have an admission charge.
 Let us know if you have spotted something near to you that you think we should add to our list.

 Waddesdon Manor makes for a lovey day out with the kids and is part of the National Trust, so if you have membership there is no entry charge.
 The gardens are extensive and fantastic for kids to explore, build dens, bug hunt and there is a wonderful woodland playground and an aviary (which is a registered zoo) full of rare and exotic birds.
 There are going to be two Spring trails to chose from that run throughout the Easter holidays - Nature Tamed and Wild Nature.
 If you visit over the Easter long weekend, 19th - 22nd April, there will be a Cadbury Egg Hunt in the grounds.

 Dippy on Tour, Kelvingrove Gallery & Art Museum, Glasgow